Rene-007/atomicDDA/430_atomicDDA_flakes/README.md

 In the [last section](../440_atomicDDA_flat) there is a variant of the code with a flatten memory layout of the vectors, i.e. a lot of vector/matrix transpositions should be saved.
 However, our Matlab code seems to perform the same and, hence, no further documentation is provided.

 This closes our small course on implementing the *DDA* algorithm efficiently and applying it to nanostructure on the atomic scale.
-I hope, you enjoyed it!
+I hope you enjoyed it!